GitMew/C-RISCV-MDs/s3_riscv-stack.md

         sw x5, 0(sp)
         addi sp, sp, +16  # At the end of a procedure, free the stack space again.

-        # 2. This is wasteful use of the ALU (and blocks multi-issuing!), but still correct protocol.
+        # 2. This is wasteful use of the ALU, but still correct protocol.
+It is also bad from the perspective of multi-issue instruction-level parallelism, since consecutive instructions now use sp *and* modify sp, so they can't be executed simultaneously.
         addi sp, sp, -4
         sw x5, 0(sp)
         addi sp, sp, -4